-I have to be honest.
-I don’t make a lot of casserole-type dishes often.
-I guess it is because when I think of casseroles, I think of utilizing leftovers and I never really wanted to eat leftovers of a leftover.
+I have to be honest, I don’t make a lot of casserole-type dishes often.
+Perhaps it’s because when I think of casseroles you generally utilize leftovers, and I’m not a huge leftover fan.
 I’m not sure if that makes sense, but I’m a little quirky that way.

 However, when I had some leftover roasted chicken and didn’t want to make another chicken pot pie, I decided to use some of the ingredients I had in my refrigerator and pantry to make this Creamy Chicken, Spinach & Mushroom Casserole.

 Casseroles usually consist of pieces of meat such as chicken or fish, various vegetables, a starchy binder such as flour, rice, potato or pasta and are generally cooked in the oven.

 Reminiscent of growing up in the 70’s, many casseroles used canned soup as the binder to hold the casserole together and make it creamy.
 But being that I don’t like to use a lot of canned products in my recipes, I decided I was going to use other ingredients to make my casserole creamy.